CEJoachim/CEjQT/README.md

 # CEjQT
 Here I test stuff with OpenGL and QT and other stuff.
 I have only tested this on my machine on Visual Studio Community 2015 Release x86/windows 10.
+You can see progress on youtube here is the playlist: https://www.youtube.com/playlist?list=PLQCHNyv3Q1i7sRsZRfak4yGLfkoTCABvc

 # Embedding Python / Anaconda
 I am also working on embedding a python interpreter.